 Whether you’re battling with lack of space or are unsure how to fill that crevice in the wall, clever storage solutions are a must.
 Not only can a funky design liven up your office, but it can be functional and space-saving, too.
 Storage units can be slotted neatly under windows or in corners.
 They can also host some office decorations such as plants and photographs.

 Don’t be fixed by your desk all day.
-Look at optimising your space to create both agile working spaces and breakout zones.
+Look at optimising your office design to create both agile working spaces and breakout zones.
 An awkward layout may just be a blessing, as a simple re-jig could help you section off your office.
 A common, functional area doesn’t require a lot of space.
 Don’t fill it with big, clunky furniture; think light, practical, multi-functional, and spacious.